oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ## "Creator Experience" Projects
 ### 1.1.
 Building a lesson artist dashboard
-Art and graphics form an integral part of most explorations on Oppia, and is especially important in making lessons learner-friendly.
-Typically, art is used for illustrative images, decorative images, or images for questions or answers.
+Art and graphics form an integral part of most explorations on Oppia, and are especially important for making lessons learner-friendly.
+Typically, art is used for illustrative images, decorative images, or images for questions and answers.
 We have developed a standardized process for creating lessons, and are currently working on creating lessons in relevant subject areas that are as good as possible.
 However, one major blocker for getting lessons out fast to learners is the lack of designers/artists, and we would like to have a framework that enables artists to contribute to lessons as easily as developers can contribute to GitHub repositories.

-The idea behind this project is to enable two things.
-Firstly, add functionality to have dedicated artists for explorations: this will allow creators to assign artist roles, and allow the art development workflow to happen in parallel with other creative work.
-Secondly, implement a way to crowdsource these graphics (using the existing suggestions framework).
+This project has two goals.
+Firstly, we would like to make it possible to have dedicated artists for explorations: this will allow creators to assign artist roles, and allow the art development workflow to happen in parallel with other creative work.
+Secondly, we would like to implement a way to crowdsource these graphics (using the existing suggestions framework).
 For this, all open image requests should be surfaced to non-editors/artists of the exploration, and they should be allowed to suggest an image.
-This will be reviewed by the editors/artists, and once approved, can be added to the lesson.
+Once a suggested image is approved by the editors/artists, it can be added to the lesson.

 **Potential mentors**: @nithusha21 (primary)